 Church of Santo Domingo

-crafts, and clothing just to name a few.
-Outside of the centro of Oaxaca, many people live in the surrounding villages where their indigenous culture were still maintained.
+crafts and clothing just to name a few.
+Outside of the centro of Oaxaca, many people live in the surrounding villages where their indigenous culture was still maintained.
 It was common for people to travel daily to these markets in order to sell their craft, and make the money needed for them to provide for their families.
-In the centro there were also more store fronts, restaurants, and beautiful churches.
+In the centro there were also more storefronts, restaurants, and beautiful churches.
 On the right is the famous Church of Santo Domingo and a glimpse of a customary wedding ceremony.

 Last day volunteering at Cuidando Ángeles

 For the second half of the month instead of going to intensive Spanish in the morning, we volunteered.
-My volunteer sight was Cuidando Ángeles (Caring for Angels), which was a physical therapy facility which specialized in children with cerebral palsy.
-Through this experience I got to utilize my Spanish skills, as well as help and engage with the children at the center.
-While there, we would help the kids with the the activities everyday, from dancing, to painting, to stretching and sense stimulation.
+My volunteer sight was Cuidando Ángeles (Caring for Angels), which was a physical therapy facility that specialized in children with cerebral palsy.
+Through this experience, I got to utilize my Spanish skills, as well as help and engage with the children at the center.
+While there, we would help the kids with the activities every day, from dancing to painting to stretching and sense stimulation.

 On the weekends we went on excursions to different cultural sites.
 And during this time I think I grew the most in my leadership skills.
-Being in an unfamiliar environment with out structure provided ample room for growth, and I am so glad I got the opportunity to participate in this program.
+Being in an unfamiliar environment without the structure provided ample room for growth, and I am so glad I got the opportunity to participate in this program.
 Wherever you go, Go Blue!

 ‘Block M’ on the step of the Mitla Ruins